Sonic the Hedgehog (IDW Publishing)

 Sonic the Hedgehog is an ongoing American comic book series based on the Sega video game franchise, published by IDW Publishing.

 It is the second US licensed comic book adaption of the franchise after Archie Comics' Sonic the Hedgehog series, and the third overall licensed comic book series after the British Sonic the Comic series by Fleetway Publications.
-Unlike those series, which had their own continuity, IDW's Sonic the Hedgehog is set in the same continuity as the Sonic the Hedgehog game series.
+Unlike those series, which had their own continuity, IDW's Sonic the Hedgehog is set in the same continuity as the game series, beginning after the events of Sonic Forces.